dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

 ---
 layout: post
 comments: true
-title: Efficient Test Structure for Django Applications #1 - with Examples
+title: Ready to use Structure for Django Tests + Examples (Pt.
+1)
 excerpt_separator: <!--more-->
 ---

-This article aims to make it easy to define a flexible and efficient test structure, so readers don't have to go through the many (and sometimes contradictory) Django testing resources available online.
+This article proposes a flexible and efficient test structure, so readers don't have to go through the many Django testing resources available online before getting started.

-This proposed structure allows developers to:
+This structure allows developers to:

  - Organize and group different test types (unit, integration, functional tests, etc...).